 When you and your servicer agree to a deed in lieu of foreclosure, you transfer the deed to your home to your servicer in exchange for loan forgiveness.
 The servicer can then sell the home to recoup its loss.

-A deed in lieu is similar to a short sale in that you lose your home and harm your credit.
+A deed in lieu is similar to a short sale in that you lose your home and lower your credit.
 Typically, these are last-resort options before foreclosure.

 When to submit a loss mitigation application

 If you know you’ll miss a mortgage payment, contact your servicer right away to start the loss mitigation process.
+The sooner you contact them, the better they’ll be able to assist you.
 Your servicer will work with you to review potential relief options and complete a loss mitigation application.
 It’s crucial to submit this application as early as possible, well before a foreclosure sale date is set.

 Keep in mind: Most servicers allow a 15-day grace period for late mortgage payments.
 If you haven't made your payment by then, you'll likely hear from your servicer regarding loss mitigation and next steps.

 How to submit a loss mitigation application

 You can begin the loss mitigation process by completing the following steps:

 - Contact your loan servicer, explain your situation and discuss which loss mitigation options might be right for you.